PhillySchoolofAI/MNIST/README.md

 # MNIST
-(Modified National Institute of Standards and Technology database) is a large database of handwritten digits that is commonly used for training various image processing systems.
+Modified National Institute of Standards and Technology(MNIST) database is a large database of handwritten digits that is commonly used for training various image processing systems.

 The MNIST database contains 60,000 training images and 10,000 testing images.
 The images are 28×28px.